 Summer Theatre Adventures are week long sessions from 9 am-4 pm for rising 1st-4th and 5th-9th graders during the summer in July and August.See the schedule

-During hour-long workshops on Saturday mornings, students learn confidence building theatre games, create characters, and build upon skills to tell stories on the stage.
+During hour-long workshops on Saturday mornings, students learn confidence-boosting theatre games, create characters, and build upon skills to tell stories on the stage.

 Class meets 4 times: January 13, 20, 27, February 3Get Notified When Next Winter is Announced!

 Grades 1 to 8

 School closed for the day?
 NextStop has you covered.
 From 9am to 4pm, kids of all experience levels and ages can participate in this exciting day of theatre games, characters, and imagination.

 2018: January 26, January 29, April 2, April 16Register now!